forcedotcom/SFDX-Data-Move-Utility/README.md

 ✔ It's a SFDX-CLI digitally signed Plugin.

 ## The benefits of using the SFDMU.
+**It was especially designed to give you most convenient and fastest way to transfer complex related data models between salesforce orgs:**
 - It supports **direct Org-to-Org data migration** without having to deal with annoying intermediate CSV files.
 - Full support of CRUD operations: **Insert** / **Update** / **Upsert** / **Delete.**
 - Supports **import and export of CSV files**.